benpious/Constraints/README.md

 from above, we might write a constraint block that looks like this:

 ```
-layout: { myChildView, myOtherChildView, myThirdChildView in
+constraints: { myChildView, myOtherChildView, myThirdChildView in
    myChildView.leading.equalToSuperview().offset(10)
    myOtherChildView.edges.equalTo(myChildView)
    if let myThirdChildView = myThirdChildView.unwrapped { // unfortunately it's necessary to have a little boilerplate here so we can use if-let.